sharon-odhiambo/jet-log-frontend/readme.md

 # 📖 Jetlog Front-End <a name="about-project"></a>

 This is a real world practical app for renting planes.
 When the user visits the app they can see all available planes and click on a specific plane to see more details.
 The user is also authenticated to reserve a plane and see their specific reservations.
 The app has additional authorization for the admin to add or delete a plane from the database.
-It's build alongside the [jetlog back-end application](https://github.com/tkz96/jet-log-backend)
+It's built alongside the [jetlog back-end application](https://github.com/tkz96/jet-log-backend)

 ## 🛠 Built With <a name="built-with"></a>